johan--/ruby_tutorial_projects/sample_app/README.md

 ## Possible improvements

 ### Chapter 8:
-* In Listing 8.32, we defined the new token and digest class methods by explicitly prefixing them with User.
-This works fine and, because they are actually called using User.new_token and User.digest, it is probably the clearest way to define them.
-But there are two perhaps more idiomatically correct ways to define class methods, one slightly confusing and one extremely confusing.
-By running the test suite, verify that the implementations in Listing 8.59 (slightly confusing) and Listing 8.60 (extremely confusing) are correct.
-(Note that, in the context of Listing 8.59 and Listing 8.60, self is the User class, whereas the other uses of self in the User model refer to a user object instance.
-This is part of what makes them confusing.)

 * As indicated in Section 8.4.6, as the application is currently designed there’s no way to access the virtual remember_token attribute in the integration test in Listing 8.51.
 It is possible, though, using a special test